-- Mount Charles school understands the importance of medication being taken and care received as detailed in the pupil's IHP. - We make sure that there are more than one members of staff who have been trained to administer the medication and meet the care needs of an individual child.
-This includes escort staff for home to school transport if necessary. - We ensure that there are sufficient numbers of staff trained to cover any absences, staff turnover and other contingencies. - Mount Charles School's governing body has made sure that there is the appropriate level of insurance and liability cover in place. - Mount Charles School will not give medication (prescription or non-prescription) to a child without a parent's written consent except in exceptional circumstances, and every effort will be made to encourage the pupil to involve their parent, while respecting their confidentiality. - When administering medication, for example pain relief, this school will check the maximum dosage and when the previous dose was given.
+- Mount Charles school understands the importance of medication being taken and care received as detailed in the pupil's IHP. - We make sure that there are more than one members of staff who have been trained to administer the medication and meet the care needs of an individual child. - We ensure that there are sufficient numbers of staff trained to cover any absences, staff turnover and other contingencies. - Mount Charles School's governing body has made sure that there is the appropriate level of insurance and liability cover in place. - Mount Charles School will not give medication (prescription or non-prescription) to a child without a parent's written consent except in exceptional circumstances. - When administering medication, for example pain relief, this school will check the maximum dosage and when the previous dose was given.
 Parents will be informed.
-This school will not give a pupil aspirin unless prescribed by a doctor.
+This school will not give a pupil aspirin unless prescribed by a doctor. - Mount Charles School will make sure that a trained member of staff is available to accompany a pupil with a medical condition on an off-site visit, including overnight stays.

-- Mount Charles School will make sure that a trained member of staff is available to accompany a pupil with a medical condition on an off-site visit, including overnight stays. - Parents at this school understand that they should let the school know immediately if their child's needs change. - If a pupil misuses their medication, or anyone else's, their parent is informed as soon as possible and the school's disciplinary procedures are followed.
+- Parents at this school understand that they should let the school know immediately if their child's needs change. - If a pupil misuses their medication, or anyone else's, their parent is informed as soon as possible and the school's disciplinary procedures are followed.
 There is clear guidance on the storage of medication and equipment at Mount Charles School.